pigworker/BathTime/README.md

 more customizable) as time goes by.
 Moreover, I expect that we shall have constructions of the form "if this thing's pieces can be constructed piecewise in a hierarchy of worlds, then it can be constructed entirely in their limit".
-Even with two worlds, we'll see a difference between product-like dynamic quantification and intersection-like static quantification.
-I'm hoping for a major outbreak of sanity.
+Even with two worlds, we'll see a difference between product-like dynamic quantification `(x : S) -> T` and intersection-like static quantification `(x :* S) -> T`.
+I'm hoping for a major outbreak of sanity. *Note to self:* current parser uses `(x : S) => T` for the latter, but the mark should really be on the colon &mdash; fix this.